TRANSPORTATION INVESTMENT AND URBAN GROWTH

 PRIME: TERRY HAYES ASSOCIATES

 While at ERA, Bill Lee served as Project Manager for a major assignment for the California Intercity High Speed Rail Commission.
-Acting as lead contractor, he directed a team that examined the economic impact and benefit versus cost implications of the construction and operations of a high-speed rail system linking the Los Angeles basin with the San Francisco Bay Area.
+He directed a team that examined the economic impact and benefit versus cost implications of the construction and operations of a high-speed rail system linking the Los Angeles basin with the San Francisco Bay Area.
 Bill was also responsible for evaluating the impact on the California economy overall, including different sectors of the economy, the geographic distribution of economic activity, and station area land development for 24 proposed stations.
+More recently, LEG examined High Speed Rail station area impacts in Gilroy, Fresno and Bakersfield.

-CLIENT: STATE OF CALIFORNIA INTERCITY HIGH SPEED RAIL COMMISSION
+CLIENT: STATE OF CALIFORNIA HIGH SPEED RAIL AUTHORITY

 ECONOMIC AND REAL ESTATE MARKET IMPACT OF PROPOSED HOUSTON BRT SYSTEM